 It is very uncommon to see fleas INSIDE a dog’s ears.
 Fleas tend to live in areas of thicker hair, so it’s unlikely to find them inside the ear canal.
 You are more likely to see them hopping on and off your dog’s head, neck, and back.
 To confirm, read our article: easy ways to tell if your dog has fleas or find out how to get rid of these fleas.

 So if fleas don’t congregate inside my dog’s ears, then what do I see in there?

 Does my dog have fleas, ear mites, or something else?

-Fleas: We have already established that fleas don’t usually live inside dogs’ ears.
+Fleas: Fleas don’t usually live inside ears.
 With a heavy flea infestation on the rest of the body, you might see the occasional flea that has jumped inside the ear, but this is not a normal finding.
-To confirm you can read our article: 5 Easy Ways to Tell if Your Dog Has Fleas.
+Learn how to get rid of these fleas.

 Ear mite symptoms include:

 - Itching and scratching at the ears more than normal

 - Scabs or wounds

 - Dark brown or black crusty debris